Ludwig Burgemeister: Buildings

 Burgemeister exclusively created official buildings; in the years 1895 to 1903 these were mainly university extensions, which had mostly already been planned by others, for example by Georg Thür, or had to be oriented towards already existing building parts.
-From 1904 to 1911, the Technical University of Breslau was built in the Neo-Renaissance style according to Burgemeister's plans.
+From 1904 to 1911, the Technische Hochschule Breslau was built in the Neo-Renaissance style according to Burgemeister's plans.
 It is considered one of his main works.

 Burgemeister then had to prepare a design for the new building of the university's agricultural institute in Breslau's Hansastrasse.
 From 1913 to 1916, its wing buildings were erected; the central building followed later and no longer corresponded to Burgemeister's original plans.
 Burgemeister was also involved in the planning of the Oberpräsidialdienst building on Neumarkt; however, the design was largely the work of Baurat Loewe.

 Burgemeister was responsible for the conversion and extension of the Płakowice sanatorium and nursing home as well as for the construction of new nursing homes for the provincial institutions in Lubiąż, Bolesławiec, Plagwitz and Lubin.
 He designed a gymnasium for the Provincial Welfare Institution Wołów, the new building of the so-called "home for cripples" with a workshop building and the director's residence in Rothenburg, and a former old people's home for Namysłów (today a primary school with bilingual departments).
 The children's convalescent home in Jannowitz, which was built from 1928 to 1931, also goes back to Burgemeister's plans, but was realised in a more economical form than originally intended.